Show Notes on How to Improve Your Brain Function and Memory:

 Taking care of your gut can be as simple as eating for your brain and making sure you are getting a healthy dose of good quality probiotics.
 This usually amounts to 30 billion CFU daily for adults who are maintaining (not trying to overcome a challenge), you may require more.

 Even when you eat a perfectly balanced and healthy organic diet, you still must supplement...our soil and animals are too depleted to fulfill the steady stream of nutrients that our brains need.
 The most important supplements for your brain are some of the very basic ones that I recommend everyone take.
 They are a good quality omega 3, you will need 3-5,000mg a day, a good quality probiotic 30 billion CFU, Vitamin D3 (only soluble in fat), B vitamins, and then if need be you can supplement with amino acids to help rebalance the hormones in the brain.
+Whilst those are the most important supplements, there are also other ones that can help people with different problems.
+For example, there are supplements from Revive MD that can help people with prostate problems or kidney problems, for example.
+Supplements can support a number of different health issues, so it could be worth trying to find some to help you live healthier.

 As I mentioned, stress is your choice.
 So what would it be like if you chose something else?
 To get you on the right path to making that type of choice, you can use tools in your toolboxes like meditation and movement to reduce your perception of stress and allow yourself to make a different choice.